niihisamitsu/ios-18.2/README.md

 ### 2. `Challex Retriever`:

+Challex Retriever is a new app installer for jailbreaking iOS 18.2.
+It’s easy to use and lets you download many popular apps, tweaks, and custom themes.
+You can install apps quickly by dragging them to the right side of your screen with its Slide feature.

 <div align="center">

 ![image](https://github.com/user-attachments/assets/7332a00d-bfb8-4775-a089-e0eb0b5a4219)

 </div>

-Challex Retriever is a new app installer for jailbreaking iOS 18.2.
-It’s easy to use and lets you download many popular apps, tweaks, and custom themes.
-You can install apps quickly by dragging them to the right side of your screen with its Slide feature.
 <br>

 <hr>

 ### 3. `Redensa for iOS 18.2`:

+Redensa is the first terminal-based Jailbreak app installer for iOS 18.2, compatible with all iPhone and iPad models.
+With Redensa, you can do more than just install Jailbreak apps.
+You can also change default iOS settings, install third-party apps and themes, and even Jailbreak web tools like ChatGPT.

 <div align="center">